 However, over time, the force of high blood pressure damages tissues inside the arteries causing the arteries to become smaller (narrower).
 This process continues to raise blood pressure and starts a circle of problems that can cause your health to deteriorate.
 Untreated high blood pressure can lead to medical issues such as:

 - Heart failure

 - Heart attack

-Unlike other medical conditions, high blood pressure can not be self-diagnosed.
-You simply can’t tell if you’ve got high blood pressure or not until you start to feel other problems.
+Like certain medical conditions, you can’t self-diagnose high blood pressure.
+You can’t tell if you’ve got high blood pressure or not until you start to feel other problems.
 The best way to monitor your blood pressure is to have it checked regularly by your doctor.
-Nevertheless, there are several symptoms that may indicate high blood pressure issues.
+Nevertheless, several symptoms may indicate high blood pressure.
 These include:

 - Severe headache

 - Difficulty breathing

 - Irregular heartbeat

 The exact cause of high blood pressure is still a mystery to most physicians.
 The assumption is that some of the following factors and conditions may play a role:

 - Eating too much salt in your diet